howzat/pact-local/README.md

  -
  The directory currently named pact-docker holds a Docker compose file that starts the requisite Postgres and Pact Broker containers.

- Alternatively the `start_docker.sh` can be run.
-The pact broker is started on the default `http://localhost:80`

 ```
 cd pact-docker
 docker-compose up
 docker ps
 ```

+ Alternatively the `start_docker.sh` can be run on it's own.
+The pact broker is started on the default `http://localhost:80`

 *Postgres Queries using Pygmy CLI*

 Docker Compose starts a new network when bringing the containers online.
 To link a new container you need to know the name of that network.